QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods: Randomized low-discrepancy sequences

-\lstinputlisting[style=Python,caption={Generate randomized lattices.},label={code:lattice}]{lattice.py}
+\lstinputlisting[style=Python, caption={Generate randomized lattices.}, label={code:lattice}]{lattice.py}

-Here we have used a generating vector from \citep{cools2006constructing} which is stored in a standardized format in the \texttt{LDData} repository.
+Here we have used a generating vector from \citet{cools2006constructing} which is stored in a standardized format in the \texttt{LDData} repository.
 Other generating vectors from \texttt{LDData} may be used by passing in a file name from \url{https://github.com/QMCSoftware/LDData/tree/main/lattice/} or by passing in an explicit array.
+One may generate a subset of the sequence by passing in \texttt{n\_min} (inclusive) and \texttt{n\_max} (exclusive) parameters, e.g., \texttt{x = lattice(n\_min=8, n\_max=16)} will generate an array of shape \texttt{(16, 8, 52)} of points at indices $i=8,9,\dots,15$ in natural order.
+This method of generating subsequences will also apply for the digital nets example in \Cref{code:dnb2} and the Halton example in \Cref{code:Halton}.